-Scientists help develop new sports bra fitting serviceSeptember 28th, 2011 in Other /
+Scientists help develop new sports bra fitting serviceSeptember 28, 2011 in Medicine & Health / Other

 The University of Portsmouths Research Group in Breast Health have joined forces with a specialist running retailer and developed the UKs first evidence-based professional sports bra fitting service.